confeitaria/inelegant/readme.rst

     >>> def div(dividend, divisor):
     ...     return dividend / divisor
     >>> div(6, 3)
-    2
+    2.0
     >>> div(6, 0)
     Traceback (most recent call last):
       ...
-    ZeroDivisionError: integer division or modulo by zero
+    ZeroDivisionError: division by zero

 The problem is, many programs are already using the function and relying on the old behavor.
 To rewrite all of them at once is not viable.
 We can then enable